 - An initiative of this magnitude will result in unprecedented and comprehensive documentation of the critical functions performed by environmental health professionals across all levels of government.

 - A national-level report will provide a foundation for leaders and decision makers to make evidence-based decisions regarding workforce capacity and public health safety for their communities.

 - Additionally, this information can serve as tool to plan future EH training needs and to better understand emerging EH issues within their local jurisdictions.

 - Results of the study will be shared within non-governmental organizations, private industry, and other sectors with environmental and public health interests.

-- Initially a web-based survey will be sent to EH professionals to collect information about demographics, characteristics, practice areas, and major challenges.
+- Initially a web-based survey was sent to EH professionals to collect information about demographics, characteristics, practice areas, and major challenges.

-- Then regional workshops with up to 25 EH professionals will be held to discuss in detail the survey results and identified challenges and emerging issues.
+- Then regional workshops with up to 25 EH professionals were held to discuss in detail the survey results and identified challenges and emerging issues.

 - This initiative is currently focused on EH professionals working at health departments.

 Opportunities to expand the survey to include EH professionals at other governmental agencies, non-governmental agencies, and private industry will be explored in the future.